 allowing to mimic analog behavior.
 The oscillators are kind of the biggest problem in digital

 Essentially the only drawback (IMHO) of digital processing is the aliasing caused by the limited

 sampling rate since in analog you have in a way near-infinite sampling rate.
 In 99.99% of cases,

 it doesn’t really matter.

 This can get bad with distortion and sound generators (especially oscillators).
-The simple solution is to oversample the generator, but that means proportionally higher CPU usage (16x and more)… We did some complex approach and it is completely alias free.
+The simple solution is to oversample the generator, but that means proportionally higher CPU usage (16x and more)… We did some complex approaches and it is completely alias-free.

 Unless you start modulating things, in which case the oversampling is the only way, for now.